First presidency of Lula da Silva: Mission in Haiti

+Trade and political disputes

+In 2010, the Lula government obtained victory in the case concerning subsidies for cotton producers in the United States.
+The World Trade Organization granted Brazil the right to retaliate with import taxes on various American products due to Washington’s spending to finance cotton production, which harmed the sector in Brazil.
+Nevertheless, Brazil allowed further negotiations with the United States in order to end the dispute.

+The Lula government also accumulated some defeats in the international arena: after investing US$3.5 billion in Bolivia, Petrobras had its plants nationalized by Evo Morales, without an adequate diplomatic response.
+Brazil also conceded to Paraguay when the newly elected president Fernando Lugo decided no longer to comply with the contract signed with Brazil regarding electricity from Itaipu.
+As a result, Brazil tripled the amount it pays its neighbor for the electricity with which Paraguay supplies the southeastern region of Brazil.
+The new agreement of September 2009 adjusted the payment from US$120 million to US$360 million.
+The agreement also allows Paraguay to sell energy to the Brazilian market without mediation by the state company Eletrobras.

 Cuba

 Lula and Cuban president Fidel Castro were longtime friends.
 Under Lula, Brazil provided money and corporate support to Cuba.
 The state-controlled Brazilian oil company Petrobras studied the possibility of drilling for oil off of Cuba, while the Odebrecht construction firm headed a revamp of the Cuban port of Mariel into the island's main commercial port.
 Brazil's state-run Brazilian Development Bank gave $300 million to Odebrecht to build new roads, rail lines, wharves, and warehouses at Mariel.
 Brazil also offered Cuba up to $1 billion in credit lines to pay for Brazilian goods and services.